 The CRA is your resource for everything you need to know about running your business, and we offer a variety of ways to access the information you need.
-Here ae some relevant and necessary legal updates to assist you in running a successful business.
+Here are some relevant and necessary legal updates to assist you in running a successful business.

 Amendment 70 is the constitutional amendment that increases Colorado’s minimum wage to $12/hour and the tipped wage to $8.98/hour by January 1, 2020.
 The passage of this amendment raises Colorado’s minimum wage as follows:

-After that time, wages will increase annually according to the Boulder/Denver/Greeley CPI.
+After 2020, wages will increase annually according to the Boulder/Denver/Greeley CPI.

 Hear Sonia Riggs, CRA President & CEO discuss some of the issues facing restaurants around the minimum wage.